What is Urinary Incontinence?

-A recent randomized double-blind, placebo-controlled trial confirms Happy Bladder reduces urinary frequency, urgency, nocturia and bladder accidents.
+A recent randomized double-blind, placebo-controlled trial confirms Happy Bladder reduces urinary frequency, urgency and bladder accidents.

 Quality of Life

-Urinary incontinence can have significant impacts on an individual's quality of life.
+Urinary incontinence can have a significant impact on an individual's quality of life.
 Simple solutions are available, not to cure, but safely and effectively manage symptoms.
 Our practitioner team can answer and questions you may have to assist you in managing any symptoms associated with urinary incontinence.